makepython/inbrief/vagrant/slides.md

 - Allows for easy scriptability of the control and configuration of multiple machines at once.
 - Has basic provisioner, as well as interface with more flexible systems (Salt, Puppet, Chef, Ansible)

+Provisioning: automated phase that installs software for your specific use case once a machine is created.

 ---

 # Killer feature